Our Pages

 Personal experiences

-I have found Wild Yam medicine to be excellent for some menopausal women but my main experience with it has been for problems connected to having too much tension in the gut.
+One of my main experiences with Wild Yam has been for problems connected to having too much tension in the gut or the pelvis.
 Wild Yam reaches into the core of the body and gently releases tension at a deep 'visceral' level.
 Taking Wild Yam over an extended period has greatly helped a number of my patients heal long standing digestive and reproductive system disorders.

-Wild Yam combines perfectly with Ginger for chronic gut congestion and with Licorice root and Devil's claw for inflammatory arthritic problems where there is an obvious connection between the digestive system and what is happening in the joints.
+For chronic conditions, Wild Yam combines perfectly with Ginger for gut congestion and with Licorice root and Devil's claw for inflammatory arthritic problems where there is an obvious connection between the digestive system and what is happening in the joints.
+With the longer-term use of Wild Yam I would typically use around 4 mls a day of the tinctured herb in divided doses to be sure to convey its benefits.

 TOP | HERBS A-Z LIST